 Opening Ceremony

-Knitwear Design Intern
+Role: Knitwear Design Intern

-SEASON ASSISTED: Fall 2017 RTW
+Season Assisted: Fall 2017 RTW

 “Mining Georgia O’Keeffe’s works, the pair brought their currency of cool to archetypal items: Yolked shirting felt right paired back to elevated picnic plaids.
 Focus remained on the details, with tiered prints shown layered and a heavy use of ruched hemming lending the traditional motifs a still softness.
 Acid-trippy dyed denim pieces looked great shown with geometric and gradient knits, near-metallic velvets, and richly patterned outerwear.
 This was not OC’s familiar streetwear uniform.
 Most striking was the palette, which read like the Southwest sky.
 Taking a cue from the paintings of Ken Price, they leaned on an unusual but pleasing combination of pinks and greens.”